We work with suppliers to advance our sustainability performance.

 Q: If I go through and complete the registration process with Enbridge, am I guaranteed a contract as a supplier?

-Q: If I have questions/Issues, how can I get them answered/resolved?
+Q: If I have question or issues, how can I get them answered or resolved?